terrygreen0606/PHP-debug-manual-for-vs-code/README.md

     "php.validate.executablePath": "c:\\xampp\\php\\php.exe" (You have to put double slashes in the path)

 8. Install PHP debug extension.
+(Go to extensions tab in vs-code)

 9. Add the following content to launch.json in vs code.